anurag-28/GE-Aerospace-DT-Intern/README.md

 # GE-Aerospace-DT-Intern
-Working as a Digital Technology  Intern at GE Aerospace.
+Worked as a Digital Technology  Intern at GE Aerospace from 8 Jan,2024 to 28 June,2024.